Azure/enterprise-azure-policy-as-code/Docs/ci-cd-pipeline.md

 1. [Register your app](https://learn.microsoft.com/en-us/graph/auth-v2-service#1-register-your-app)
 2. [Configure permissions for Microsoft Graph](<https://learn.microsoft.com/en-us/graph/auth-v2-service#2-configure-permissions-for-microsoft-graph>)
 3. [Get administrator consent](https://learn.microsoft.com/en-us/graph/auth-v2-service#3-get-administrator-consent)

+## Azure DevOps (Simplified Pipeline)

+If you have less complex requirements for a pipeline deployment using Azure DevOps you can utilize the ```simplified-pipeline.yaml``` file and the ```templates``` folder in the ```StarterKit``` folder to quickly get started in Azure Pipelines.

+This template requires the creation of two environments in Azure Pipelines and can easily have approvals added for deployment control.
+It is best suited to a single environment deployment but can be easily customized.

 ### Custom EPAC Resource Policy Reader Role